prasanth66/kredence-assignment/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Demo

-click here to see the demo video .<br />

-appication is hosted in heroku.click here to open the application.

 ## Application Use

 The purpose of the appliction is to keep track of all your tasks.